Viscount Sydney: First creation (1689)

 The first creation came on 9 April 1689 when Henry Sydney was elevated from Baron Sydney to Viscount Sydney, of Sheppey, in the Peerage of England.
 On 14 May 1694, he was also created Earl of Romney but his titles became extinct when he died unmarried in 1704.

 Second creation (1789)

 The second creation came in 1789 when Thomas Townshend (the then Baron Sydney) was made Viscount Sydney, of St Leonards, in the Peerage of Great Britain.
 He served as Home Secretary and Leader of the House of Lords.
 Townshend was the son of the Hon.
 Thomas Townshend, second son of Charles Townshend, 2nd Viscount Townshend, whose eldest son Charles Townshend, 3rd Viscount Townshend is the ancestor of the Marquesses of Townshend.
 Townshend was also a female-line great-great-grandson of Lady Lucy Sydney, daughter of Robert Sydney, 2nd Earl of Leicester, hence his choice of title.
-The family seat of this branch of the Townshend family was Frognal House, near Sidcup in the London Borough of Bexley.
+The family seat of this branch of the Townshend family was Frognal House, near Sidcup (then in Kent, now in the London Borough of Bexley).